Tokyo: Top 10 Things To Do

 Imperial Palace East Garden

-So we walked on to the East Garden.
-This is free to enter, although there is a quota system in operation.
+The Imperial Palace East Garden is free to enter, although there may be a quota system in operation.
 Luckily, we didn’t have to queue.
 Again, this is significantly larger than I’d imagined.
 I was expecting a traditional Japanese style garden.
 But it consists mainly of enormous lawns of rather parched grass.

 Imperial Palace East Gate